hpi-swa-lab/qinoq/README.md

 An Interactive has three building blocks: the Interactive itself, Layers and Sequences.

 The Interactive holds Layers and Sequences.
-A Layer holds Sequences that should have the same z-index in the displayed Interactive.
 A Sequence is a collection of morphs that should be displayed together for a defined timeframe during an Interactive.
 The contents of a Sequence may be animated in the future.
+Sequences reference a Layer.
+All Sequences that should be displayed with the same z-index should reference the same layer.

 The `Interactive`, `Layer` and `Sequence` classes hold static example methods that together build an Interactive.